 Why choose orthodontics?

-One of the benefits you can expect from orthodontics is a more attractive smile.
-But did you know that poorly aligned teeth and jaws can also cause functional problems?
-For example, overcrowded teeth are harder to clean, which can lead to cavities, gum disease and even tooth loss.
+It’s important to understand that poorly aligned teeth and jaws can cause functional problems.
+For example, overcrowded teeth are harder to clean, which can lead to cavities, gum disease and eventually even tooth loss.
 Not to mention the negative impact that poor oral health has on overall health.

 When to start treatment?

-The length of treatment can vary from a few months to a few years depending on different factors, such as:
+The length of treatment varies from a few months to a few years depending on different factors, such as:

 - The severity of the problem

-- The patient’s age, health condition, growth potential and level of cooperation
+- The age, health, growth potential and level of cooperation of the patient

-- Lingual braces (brackets placed behind teeth).
+- Lingual “braces” (brackets placed behind teeth).
 This treatment is more esthetic than traditional “braces,” but will also be more expensive.